 Restore a PostgreSQL database from a volume-level backup image to the source

 This procedure uses physical recovery of the source data area.
-To recover back to the source, follow the instructions below:
+To recover back to the source, follow these instructions:

 - From the App Manager Applications list, right-click the protected database and select Access.
 Use the Managed Backup Plan status filter to show only protected databases.